 Contractor: E A Brunson Construction Company

 Description: The building faces north and is a two story buff colored brick structure.
 The building is located on landscaped grounds in the center of McLeansboro.
 In the center of each side of the square building is a protruding brick portico over a doorway on the first story and with gray colored stone trim over the doorway and over the windows on the second story.
 The base of the building is gray stone.
+The roof line is flat.
 The building was constructed under the Federal Emergency Administration of Public Works.

 County Courthouse - McLeansboro